So, you want to string together your own DeliveryLine1?

 - PMB Number

 Most of us are familiar with a structure's primary number, street name, and street suffix.
-In a traditional Delivery Line 1, the primary number must always appear first.
+In a traditional Delivery Line 1 (or address Line 1), the primary number must always appear first.
 Each of these familiar components can be seen in the following address:

 2 EASTWOODS RD SYOSSET NY 11791-2425